eichin/thok-kphotoalbum-grep/kpa-grep.1.ronn.md

     at which point feeding `--json` output to some Jinja2 code instead might make more sense.)

-Unrelated to the above, there's a single `--dump-tags` option that, by default, dumps out all known tags.
+Finally, there are a few options that don't fit in the groups above:

+  * `--dump-tags`:
+    Dump out all known tags, one per line.
 The output includes the category name.
 You can also extract a subset of the names by combining it with `--tag`, `--exclude`, and `--since` (in this mode it *doesn't* print a category - see github#15.)

 ## EXAMPLES